guzba/ready/README.md

 Hero is a Redis client that is built to work well in a multi-threaded server such as [Mummy](https://github.com/guzba/mummy).

+Check out the [examples/](https://github.com/guzba/hero/tree/master/examples) folder for more sample code using Hero.

 ## Using Hero

 Hero supports both individual Redis connections: